Child Development Services - Frequently Asked Questions

 Can I use just the days and hours I need?

 Daily attendance is very important for your child’s learning needs.
-Children are expected to attend the full program each day.
+Families should plan to have children attend the full program each day.
 CDS programs operate 5 days a week Monday through Friday except on holidays and school breaks.

 What kind of field trips do you offer?